 For many years John was involved with the Asian Pacific Islander Domestic Violence Resource Project in Washington, DC where he also helped form APA Film, which organizes DC’s annual Asian American film festival, and served on the advisory board for Tsunami Theatre.
 In Chicago, he served on the board of the Asian Pacific American Legal Advocacy Network (APLAN).

-John’s book, Astounding Wonder: Imagining Science and Science Fiction in Interwar America (2012), is published by the University of Pennsylvania Press and now also available in paperback (2014).
+John’s book, Astounding Wonder: Imagining Science and Science Fiction in Interwar America (2012), is published by the University of Pennsylvania Press and available in hardcover and paperback (2014).
 Locus Magazine selected Astounding Wonder for its 2012 Recommended Reading list.

 He is working on two new inter-related projects in Asian American history.
-The first, tentatively titled When Indians Were White, and Other Tales of Citizenship Lost and Won, re-considers the history of early 20th century American citizenship, telling the stories of Asian Americans who, despite racial barriers to the contrary, successfully naturalized, those whose citizenship was taken away, and their efforts to fight, redress, and address the ways their racial – and gender and family – status denied them social and legal equality.
+The first, tentatively titled Unnatural Citizens: Asian Americans, Race, and Citizenship, re-considers the history of early 20th century American citizenship, telling the stories of Asian Americans who, despite racial barriers to the contrary, successfully naturalized, those whose citizenship was taken away, and their efforts to fight, redress, and address the ways their racial – and gender and family – status denied them social and legal equality.
 A second, larger project, Barred Zones: The Strange Geography of Asian Pacific America, considers the geographic implications of racial modernity, exploring the broader inter-relationships between technology, territory, law, and race for the United States and other emergent nation-states in the late 19th and early 20th century age of empire.

-John is currently an Assistant Professor in the Department of Asian and Asian American Studies at Binghamton University.
+John is an Associate Professor in the Department of Asian and Asian American Studies at Binghamton University.